 By Mikaela Ferguson

-If you want to take longer trips in the wilderness, this is the book for you.
+If you want to take longer trips in the wilderness, this is the best backcountry recipe book for you.
 I wrote The Voyageur’s Backcountry Cookbook to introduce novice and intermediate canoe and kayak trippers to the fundamentals of meal planning for long trips.

-If you are ultralight camping, backpacking or long canoe trips, this is the cookbook for you.
+If you are into ultralight camping, backpacking or long canoe trips, this is the perfect camp cooking book for you.

-At at $6.99 for a digital copy, this is also the cheapest cookbook on this list.
+At $11.99 for a digital copy, this is also the cheapest cookbook on this list.

 Best For: Cooking on Long Backcountry Trips